 We had both only ever apprenticed or worked on farms that followed organic (or biodynamic) growing practices.
-Some had been certified organic, certified biodynamic, certified naturally grown, some had been certified and decided to stop, and some had never been certified at all.
-However, everyone we had ever worked for had seemed to genuinely believe in the principles of organic farming.
+Some had been certified organic, certified biodynamic, Certified Naturally Grown (CNG), some had been certified and stopped, and some had never been certified at all.
+However, everyone we had worked for had believed in the principles of organic farming.

 We have come to food-growing from health- and environmental-conscious backgrounds and feel very strongly that food grown in accordance with organic principles is what we want to be eating.

 We knew that if we were to sell to a supermarket or restaurant chain, we would need to be certified organic because the eaters of our food wouldn’t know who we were or how we approached growing food.

 The paperwork, while extensive and time-consuming, benefits us and our business through having clearer records thus being able to better figure out costs of production and adjust our crop planning from year to year.
 As a small business owner, in general, it’s worth it to keep good records.